kottz/h2alsv/docs/producers/simulator.md

 This module simulates sensor data and sends it to the RabbitMQ server.
 It is designed to ease the development and testing of consumer modules.
 The simulator is designed to be modular and highly configurable.
 Just as the other modules the simulator is also fully `asyncio` based.
-The simulator uses the `aiologger` library for logging.
+The simulator uses the default library for logging.

 ## Starting the simulator